FrazerChard/detect-forta-agent-deployment/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent
+Describe each of the type of alerts fired by this bot

 - FORTA-1
-  - Fired when a Forta Agent is deployed from Nethermind: "0x88dc3a2284fa62e0027d6d6b1fcfdd2141a143b8"
+  - Fired when a Forta Bot is deployed from Nethermind: "0x88dc3a2284fa62e0027d6d6b1fcfdd2141a143b8"
   - Severity is always set to "info" (mention any conditions where it could be something else)
   - Type is always set to "info" (mention any conditions where it could be something else)
   - Metadata includes : {agentId, metadata, chainIDs}

 ## Test Data

-The agent behaviour can be verified with the following transactions:
+The bot behaviour can be verified with the following transactions:

 - tx: 0xdc656b54c52391725f883be8c9d3c0408992ba3c6665b3e38a02477f04c8a5fd
    - (0 findings as it does not contain a createAgent call)